PeterWANGHK/peterzianwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello there!
 I am Zian WANG Peter.
 I received the B.Eng. degree (with Honors) in Electronic and Information Engineering from [Department of Electrical and Electronic Engineering](https://www.polyu.edu.hk/eee/?sc_lang=en), The Hong Kong Polytechnic University in 2025, supervised by [Prof. Ivan Ho Wang-Hei](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-ho-ivan/).
 I am currently pursuing an M.Phil. degree in [Department of Data and Systems Engineering](https://www.dase.hku.hk/) at the University of Hong Kong, supervised by [Prof. Chen Sun](https://chensunmac.github.io/).
-Our research group directed by Prof. Sun is called [Safe Autonomous Systems Lab](https://hku-sas.hku.hk/).
+Our research group directed by Prof. Sun is called Safe Autonomous Systems Lab (HKU-SAS).
 It is a multidisciplinary research team that combines expertise in artificial intelligence, robotics, computer vision, and human-machine interaction to create breakthrough technologies that advance the field of autonomous systems.

 My current research interests include broad topics in autonomous driving, intelligent transportation systems, time-series analysis with fault diagnosis, and SLAM.